 Open: 10.30 am – 8 pm

-Another very small café located just opposite on the Thai Hua Museum on Dibuk road.
-Rose Espresso serve beautiful cake, waffles and other sweets.
-You can get an excellent all day breakfast too, including egg Benedict!
-It’s cute vintage design with a lots flowers is what catches most people attention.
-Popular for its espresso of course but also for its teas and great smoothies.
-Don’t miss the cheese cakes and pancakes.
-It’s really tiny so hope there is a set left for you.
+Rose Espresso is another tiny café located just opposite on the Thai Hua Museum on Dibuk road.
+Rose Espresso serves some beautiful cakes, waffles and other sweets.
+You can get an excellent all-day breakfast too, including egg Benedict!
+Its cute vintage design with lots of flowers is what catches most people attention.
+Popular for its espresso of course but also its tea and great smoothies.
+Don’t miss the cheesecakes and pancakes.
+It’s tiny, so hope there is a set left for you.

 Open: · 8 am – 6 pm

-A cool little place found just outside the historical streets of Phuket town.
+A cool little place found just outside the historic streets of Phuket town.
 Nee team good coffee and good casual Thai food.
 The design is mostly ‘faux run-down’, the way young people like it in this part of Phuket Town.
-Their most popular dish is the Crying Tiger, a Thai beef sirloin steak served with spicy sauce, and grilled chicken.
-For the classics you can always order a good old Pad Thai.
-Atmosphere is easy-going, maybe a bit slow, and they play jazz music in the background.
+Their most popular dish is the Crying Tiger, a Thai beef sirloin steak served with spicy sauce and grilled chicken.
+For the classics, you can always order a good old Pad Thai.
+The atmosphere is easy-going, maybe a bit slow, and they play jazz music in the background.

 Open: 10:00 am – 00:00 am

-This is probably one of the smallest cafés in Phuket town, located just in front of the Thai Hua Museum.
-Popular for their Thai milk tea and mango crepes but also for their locally made jelly in honey syrup with fresh lemon desserts, a popular treat among locals.
+Cafe’In is probably one of the smallest cafés in Phuket town, located just in front of the Thai Hua Museum.
+They are famous for their Thai milk tea and mango crepes but also their locally made jelly in honey syrup with fresh lemon desserts, a popular treat among locals.